 Wear masks: Masking and vaccination are critical to containing the spread of COVID-19 and variants.
-We will require all students and staff to wear masks at all BCC hosted activities.
+At this time, we will continue to require all students and staff to wear masks at all BCC hosted activities.
 When worn, masks must completely cover the nose and mouth and fit snugly against the sides of the face without gaps.
 Masks will be available onsite if needed.

 Keep us informed: If your singer tests positive for COVID-19, please report the case immediately to Kripa Joseph at firstname.lastname@example.org.
 Your personal information will not be shared, but we will need to notify our community of possible exposure as soon as possible.
 Thank you for your cooperation.

-Anyone (singers or staff) who tests positive for COVID-19 may return to rehearsals after receiving a negative test result (PCR or antigen) OR may quarantine for 10 days and return on day 11.
+Anyone (singers or staff) who tests positive for COVID-19 may return to rehearsals after 5 days of quarantine.
+Rehearsals will continue.

 Plan of action from BCC:

-An official notice will be sent to the entire BCC community notifying everyone of the case and choir affected as well as the date of exposure.
+An official notice will be sent out notifying the affected choir of the case and the date of exposure.

 BCC will offer support connecting families with test providers.

-If you are exhibiting symptoms or believe you or a member of your household have been exposed to COVID-19, please stay home.
+If you are exhibiting symptoms of COVID-19, please stay home.
 Call your child’s primary care physician, local community health center, or local COVID-19 testing site.
 A list of test sites throughout Boston can be found here.
 Some sites may require a pre-screening, referral, and/or appointment.

 If your singer tests positive for COVID-19, please report the case immediately to Kripa Joseph.
-Your personal information will not be shared, but we will need to notify our community of possible exposure as soon as possible.
 Thank you for your cooperation.

 IN-PERSON REHEARSAL PROCEDURES